Driver charged in missing toddler case says child was sold for $10,000, police in Pennsylvania say

 "If the police felt that PJ was in any way involved, he wouldn't be walking freely, he'd be locked somewhere up like she is," she said.

-The police press release said Nalani is 2 years old, but the website for The National Center for Missing & Exploited Children, missingkids.org, said she's 23 months old, with her second birthday on September 15.
-She's about 3 feet tall and weighs about 30 pounds, with black hair and brown eyes, according to missingkids.org.
+The police press release said Nalani is 2 years old, but the website for The National Center for Missing & Exploited Children said she's 23 months old, with her second birthday on September 15.
+She's about 3 feet tall and weighs about 30 pounds, with black hair and brown eyes, according to the center.

 Dana Davis, a communications manager for Lyft, told CNN that while this incident did not happen on the Lyft platform, they have banned Nancy from driving with Lyft, adding that the allegations were "deeply disturbing."